eyalroz/printf/README.md

    * An object code library file (named `printf.a`, or `printf.so`, or `printf.dll` depending on your platform and choice of static vs dynamic linking)
    * A header file named `printf.h`
    * (Not strictly necessary) An optional extra header file `printf_config.h` with the build configuration details.
+If you don't use it, you just need to set some preprocessor definitions in your build configurations`

-   Now, in your project, include `printf.h` and link against the library file, you're all set: There are no dependencies to satisfy or keep track of.
+   Now, in your project, include `printf_config.h` and `printf.h`, and link against the library file, you're all set: There are no dependencies to satisfy or keep track of.
 * Use CMake's `FetchContent` module to obtain the project source code and make it part of your own project's build, e.g.:
    ```
    FetchContent_Declare(printf_library